Virginia Tech® home

 • Complete your New Student Checklist, the essential incoming Hokie to-do list.
 Have you checked off all the steps?

-Email: Monday, June 23
+Email: Monday, June 29

-Hey Hokie!
 Are you ready to earn a giveaway entry and learn more about life at Virginia Tech?

 Life on campus comes with many changes, and getting a roommate or two is a big one!
-Check out our Hokie Hints on how to live with a roommate below, or watch a quick reel about roommate relationships by Hokies for Hokies!
+Check out our Hokie Hints on how to live with a roommate below, or watch a quick reel about roommate relationships by Hokies for Hokies.

 Don’t forget to take the short survey linked in this email to earn your entry, and follow us on Instagram @vtresidential for more info!
+See past Campus Countdown emails on our website.

-Living with Roommates Can be Amazing…
+Living with Roommates can be Amazing...

 We know it can be challenging to share a small living space, a bathroom facility, and more with another person.